-The support schemes that have been offered by the government through the COVID-19 Pandemic have adapted and changed over time.
-We have put together this information page to help to guide you through the support that may be available to you.
+The support schemes that have been offered by the government through the COVID-19 Pandemic are constantly evolving and changing.
+We have put together this information page to help to guide you through the support that may be available to you at this time.

 Job Support Scheme

 The Job Support Scheme was introduced to help to protect jobs throughout winter.
 This has now been postponed due to the extension of the Coronavirus Job Retention Scheme.

 The Job Retention Bonus will no longer be paid in February due to the extension of the Coronavirus Job Retention Scheme.